usegalaxy-eu/ena-upload-cli/README.md

 ### Supported columns for viral sample submissions

 Viral samples are validated by ENA using the [ENA virus pathogen](https://www.ebi.ac.uk/ena/browser/view/ERC000033) checklist.
-The columns supported in the sample tsv tables used by this tool are:
+The columns supported in the sample tsv table used by this tool are:

 | Column name                | Cardinality |
 |-------------------------------|-------------|